THE-RAF/Mirrors/mirrors/src/feedbackSystems/ARCHITECTURE.md

 - `ProjectionGeometry`: Mathematical calculations only
 - `VirtualProjectionManager`: Virtual beam lifecycle management
 - `RealProjectionManager`: Real beam lifecycle management
-- `ModularLightBeamProjector`: Coordination and public API
+- `LightBeamProjector`: Coordination and public API

 ### 3. Open/Closed Principle
 The system is open for extension but closed for modification: